top of page

 1. Cloud Becomes a Business Strategy—Not Just IT Infrastructure

-2. Hybrid and Multi-Cloud Environments Dominate
+2. Hybrid and Multi-Cloud Adoption Accelerates

-4. Resilience and Recovery Take Centre Stage
+4. Resilience and Disaster Recovery Gain Importance

-5. Cloud-Native Tools Redefine Application Development
+5. Cloud-Native Development Becomes Standard

 6. Security and Governance Become a Priority